About the Test

 The cost of fibrinogen testing depends on which type of test is ordered, where the test is performed, and whether you have health insurance coverage.
-While a person’s health insurance may cover the cost of testing, there may still be costs associated with a copay or deductible.
+While your health insurance may cover the cost of testing, there may still be costs associated with a copay or deductible.

-Check directly with your doctor or your insurance provider to learn about expected costs for fibrinogen testing.
+Check directly with your doctor or insurance provider to learn about the expected costs for fibrinogen testing.

 Taking a Fibrinogen Test

-Fibrinogen testing is usually performed after the results of other clotting factor tests indicate an abnormality that requires further evaluation.
-For a fibrinogen test, a blood draw is ordered by a health care provider and collected in a medical setting.
+Fibrinogen testing is usually performed after the results of other clotting time tests indicate an abnormality that requires further evaluation.
+A blood draw is ordered by a health care provider for a fibrinogen test and collected in a medical setting.

 Before the test

 No special preparation is required for a blood draw used for fibrinogen testing.
-In order to ensure the accuracy of the test, tell your doctor about any prescription or over-the-counter medications you are taking, especially anticoagulation medications that may affect the results of your fibrinogen levels.
+To ensure the accuracy of the test, tell your doctor about any prescription or over-the-counter medications you are taking, especially anticoagulation medications that may affect the results of your fibrinogen levels.

 During the test

-- An alcohol wipe is used to disinfect your arm in the area where the needle will be inserted.
+- An alcohol wipe disinfects your arm in the area where the needle will be inserted.
 This is most often on the inside of the elbow or the top part of the hand.

 - A band called a tourniquet is then tied around your upper arm.
 The tourniquet increases blood pressure, making the vein in your arm more visible and easier to access with the needle.